binary-manu/arch-ansible/README.md

 default configuration and just change the target system hostname or locale.

-Global and role-local configuration variables are documented in detail inline in the YAML files themselves.
+Global and role-local configuration variables are documented in details inline in the YAML files themselves.
 The following sections give an overview of the high-level concepts behind them.